EuracBiomedicalResearch/DigitalSpiralography/README.rst

 * Implement a batch analysis module.
 * To be able to generate a score of the digitized spiral, we also need a sample of human-rated scores.
+* Record the actual tablet serial/details in the file instead of relying on the user scanning a barcode.
+* Pressure has currently no reference value.
+Introducing pressure calibration would allow us to compare pressure among different tablets.

 .. _YaML: http://www.yaml.org/